salesp07/Pokedex-ReactApp/README.md

 SESSION_SECRET="Very strong password"
 ```

-7. Run `nodemon` on your cmd and go to http://localhost:8081/ on your browser.
+7. Run `nodemon` on your cmd.
+Your backend server will be running on port 8081.

+8. Navigate into the `./react-app` directory and run the command `npm install` on your cmd

+9. Run the command `npm start` on your cmd.

+10. Go to http://localhost:3000/ on your browser.

 ## How to use main features